Edvard Grieg: Pianist

+Marriage

 On 11 June 1867, Grieg married his first cousin, Nina Hagerup (1845–1935), a lyric soprano.

+The following year, they had a daughter, Alexandra, who died in 1869 from meningitis.
+They had no more children.

+Composer

-The next year, their only child, Alexandra, was born.
-Alexandra died in 1869 from meningitis.
-During the summer of 1868, Grieg wrote his Piano Concerto in A minor while on holiday in Denmark.
-Edmund Neupert gave the concerto its premiere performance on 3 April 1869 in the Casino Theatre in Copenhagen.
+In the summer of 1868, Grieg wrote his Piano Concerto in A minor while on holiday in Denmark.
+Edmund Neupert gave the concerto its premiere performance on 3 April 1869 at the Casino Theatre in Copenhagen.
 Grieg himself was unable to be there due to conducting commitments in Christiania (now Oslo).

-During 1868, Franz Liszt, who had not yet met Grieg, wrote a testimonial for him to the Norwegian Ministry of Education, which resulted in Grieg's obtaining a travel grant.
+In 1868, Franz Liszt, who had not yet met Grieg, wrote a testimonial for him to the Norwegian Ministry of Education, which resulted in Grieg's obtaining a travel grant.
 The two men met in Rome in 1870.
 During Grieg's first visit, they examined Grieg's Violin Sonata No. 1, which pleased Liszt greatly.
 On his second visit in April, Grieg brought with him the manuscript of his Piano Concerto, which Liszt proceeded to sightread (including the orchestral arrangement).
 Liszt's rendition greatly impressed his audience, although Grieg said gently to him that he played the first movement too quickly.
 Liszt also gave Grieg some advice on orchestration (for example, to give the melody of the second theme in the first movement to a solo trumpet, which Grieg himself chose not to accept).